What is the timeline of Drake's life?

 Drake took one ship, the Swan , to raid the West Indies again.
 He pillaged significant amounts of wealth and is first brought to the attention of King Philip.
 His success motivates imitators to emulate his exploits.

-Rewrite to this: Taking two ship, the Pasha an the Swan Drake led an expedition to the Spanish Main.
+Taking two ships, the Pasha an the Swan Drake led an expedition to the Spanish Main.
 There he allied with Cimarrones (Africans escaped from Spanish slavery), raided Spanish treasure in Panama, and first glimpsed the Pacific Ocean from a point high in a tree.
 His lucrative attack on a Spanish mule train is unique in English history.
 He returned to England a wealthy man.

 With the Earl of Essex in command, Drake acts in support of military operations as a logistician, primarily by conveying soldiers to put down a revolt in Ireland.